js369620/js369620.github.io/_posts/2025-03-19-trolley-problem-vr.markdown

 [Scream 3](/assets/Stefan_Scream1.m4a)

-This project won second place at the 2024 Ohio University Student Research and Creative Activity Expo in the undergraduate ECT block.
+This project won second place at the 2024 Ohio University Student Research and Creative Activity Expo in the undergraduate emerging communications technology block.

 ![Award](/assets/Expo2024_Award.jpg)
 From left to right: Evan Whalen,  Jack Sherlock, Rowan Knutsen.
 Not pictured: Ellary Rion.